marcosolina/microservicespoc/README.md

 ~~~~

 ### Initial configuration
-Once you have started the docker containers, you have to perform some initial steps to configure Mongo DB and Keycloak:
+Once you have started the docker containers, you have to perform some initial steps to configure Keycloak:

 * Inside the ./misc/Keycloak folder you will find the initial configuration.
 [Login in into KeyCloak](http://localhost:8091) with:
   * Username: admin